-SHIELDFIELD WHEATFIELD is an ongoing project in collaboration with Shieldfield Art Works, begun in 2018, with the aim of growing urban wheat in Shieldfield, Newcastle.
-The wheat would then be threshed, milled at a local bakery and and baked into bread , followed by a communal meal as part of the Grounded Harvest Festival.
-The project began with community engagement, planning and drawing an Edible Map and a series of walks.
+SHIELDFIELD WHEATFIELD was a project in collaboration with Shieldfield Art Works, begun in 2018, with the aim of growing urban wheat in Shieldfield, Newcastle.
+The wheat would then be threshed, milled at a local bakery, and baked into bread, followed by a communal meal as part of the Grounded Harvest Festival.
+The project began with community engagement, planning and drawing an Edible Map, and a series of walks.
 Out of this process came a desire from some of the residents for some sort of implementation in terms of growing food.
-This was in summer 2019, pre-covod-19, and some residents expressed a curiosity in terms of using some of the over grown flower beds and grasses ares to grow food.
-For various reasons we decided on growing wheat, a crop usually associated with large scale field production.
+This was in summer 2019, pre-covid-19, and some residents expressed curiosity in terms of using some of the overgrown flower beds and grasses areas to grow food.
+For various reasons we decided on growing wheat, a crop usually associated with large-scale field production.
 Wheat isn’t a usual crop for urban growing because it takes up a lot of room to produce enough grain for baking.
 However, the juxtaposition of wheat and concrete was too much to resist, and in March 2020 we put spades into the ground in seven sites in the neighbourhood.
 I worked on the calculation that one square meter would yield 500g of flour – enough for one 800g loaf – in total we planted 12sq meters of wheat.

 As I write we are still to thresh the wheat which will give us a good idea of the total harvest, but my suspicion is it will be much lower than 500g a meter!

-Covid 19 also means that plans for a meal in early October my not happen, but the idea is for the growers to come together and celebrate our our harvest.
+Covid 19 also means that plans for a meal in early October may not happen, but the idea is for the growers to come together and celebrate our harvest.

 The excitement for me was seeing the edible map work from the previous summer turn into a realised food growing activity, which responds to the curiosity that many residents felt around whether it was possible to grow food in their neighbourhood.